objectionary/news.eolang.org/_posts/2023/01/2023-01-12-declarative-while-nested.md

 The outer loop continues while `x` lower than `10`.
 Inner loop executes its body twice every time it's dataized.

-So what do you think the `x` will be after dataization fo the whole program?
+So what do you think the `x` will be after dataization of the whole program?
 The answer is `15` and here is why.

 Every time the inner `while` is dataized, `x` is incremented by `3`: two times as